Skilled Counsel On Post-decree Modifications

 Whether you are seeking changes based on your needs or those of your children, you must have an understanding of the process required to obtain post-order modifications.
-At the Law Office of Rachel Rolfs in Tacoma, we provide individuals, couples and families with trustworthy counsel and legal guidance on family law matters.
-Contact us to schedule a consultation.
+At the Law Offices of Rachel Rolfs & Associates in Tacoma, we provide individuals, couples and families with trustworthy counsel and legal guidance on family law matters.
+Contact us to schedule a consultation with a skilled lawyer.

 As children grow, their needs change.
 Parents, too, experience alterations in circumstances as years pass.
 If needs and abilities have significantly changed since an original decree was filed, you may be able to obtain a modification in orders pertaining to:

 Financial reasons are typically the most used grounds for seeking post-judgment modifications.
 A child’s needs may require additional support to cover educational, medical or other care expenses.
 A custodial parent may learn of a significant increase in income for the payer.
 Or, the parent responsible for paying child support every month may have lost a job making it difficult, if not impossible, to meet support requirements.

 Child custody and visitation matters often require changes to existing orders.
 If either parent is considering relocation, custody and parenting time considerations must be discussed.
 If children wish to live with a noncustodial parent or if children are seriously endangered in the care of the custodial parent, it is important to consider options and formulate plans for change.
 Often mediation provides a comfortable, neutral forum for discussions pertaining to modifications.

 What If The Terms Of Your Decree Aren’t Clear?